thepowersgang/mosslang/DESIGN_NOTES.md

 ## Non-Features
 - Trait generics, too much effort to implement
   - Duck-typed generics are possible, although they make parts of inference harder.
 C++ has to monomorphise to do type resolution.
-  - No generics would fall into the trap Go found.
+  - Although, no generics would fall into the trap Go found.
+  - But this isn't mean for the same things as Go
 - Trait objects - if you want vtables, do it yourself
 - Operator overrides - messy without traits to control them.
-- Borrow checker
+- Borrow checker - obviously

 # Questions